aristanetworks/avd/ansible_collections/arista/avd/docs/input-variable-validation-BETA.md

 The supported schema options depend on the type of variable that is described.
 The supported types are `int`, `bool`, `str`, `dict` and `list`.
-The schema does not support mixed types for the same variable, but the automatic type conversion mentioned above, can address the usability aspect by helping the user with common mistakes.
+The schema does not support mixed types for the same variable, but the automatic type conversion mentioned above can address the usability aspect by helping the user with common mistakes.

 The supported schema options for AVD Schema are described in a meta-schema using JSON Schema Draft-7 format.
 The meta-schema can be seen [here](../plugins/plugin_utils/schema/avd_meta_schema.json).
 Below is a more detailed description of the supported